Home About Approach Cases Definitions Contact me Recommendations

 History part 2: What?

-We already reviewed how the different types of lesion manifest (see Where?).
+We already reviewed how the different types of lesions manifest (see Where?).

 Onset

-The tempo of symptom onset is a fundamental point in neurology and reliably distinguishes the type of lesion - but the history has to be done carefully.
-Symptoms can arise over any time frame: sudden (instantaneous), seconds, minutes, hours, days, weeks, months or years.
+The tempo of symptom onset is a fundamental point in neurology and distinguishes the type of lesion - but the history has to be done carefully.
+Symptoms can arise over any time frame: instantaneous, seconds, minutes, hours, days, weeks, months or years.

 It is common for symptoms to be reported as sudden-onset, particularly severe ones - but many of these actually are not.
-When they truly are, it is significant - particularly for vascular disorders such as stroke (for focal symptoms) and subarachnoid haemorrhage (for headache).
-When they are not, we can think of this as ‘pseudo-sudden’ onset, and the diagnostic search shifts elsewhere.
-Hence, when patients report sudden-onset symptoms, we should clarify what they mean.
+When they truly are, it is significant - particularly for vascular disorders such as stroke (with focal symptoms) and subarachnoid haemorrhage (with headache).
+When they are not, we can think of this as pseudo-sudden onset, and we need to consider disorders that come on a little more slowly.
+Always clarify what is meant by 'sudden'.

 Other times it can be difficult to establish the tempo of onset.
-Patients may report sudden- onset, but in fact the symptoms have been present for some time; skill is required to unravel this.
+Patients may report sudden-onset, but in fact the symptoms have been present for some time when we explore the background.

 We don’t have this luxury when seeing a patient in the emergency setting shortly after new symptoms began - and we generally can’t sit and wait to find out!